COPRS/infrastructure/docs/user_manuals/how-to/Grafana alerting.md

 # Set up grafana SMTP alerting

 All this documentation is based on the official [Grafana Documentation](https://grafana.com/docs/grafana), please refer to it for more specific use cases.
-By default, an image renderer is deployment alongside Grafana, and will add images
+By default, an image renderer is deployed alongside Grafana, and will add images.

 ## Set up SMTP credentials in the ansible variables